 "Director Austin Regan . . . shines [in] his mainstage FM Opera debut . . .
 Regan shows great skill and vision and an impressive willingness to try something new with a classic . . . the overall production is superb.

-The best thing the production has going for it is its impressive cast of relatively young performers, with six of the eight stars being former Gate City Bank Artists.
+The production has [an] impressive cast of relatively young performers . . .
 With artists as talented and diverse as this and directors like Regan, creative adaptations make problematic classics enjoyable for new audiences.

 — John Lamb, Fargo Forum